 Searching your Twitter handle will provide you with tweets that mention you.
-You get alerts on your notifications for tweets that mention you so you may not have to do a separate search on your Twitter handle.
-But Twitter doesn’t alert you when a user mentions your organization name without your Twitter username — mentions that you should still respond to with your audience.
+You get notification alerts for tweets that tag you, but Twitter doesn’t alert you when a user mentions your organization name without your Twitter username — mentions that you should still respond to.

 — Lana Gosnell (@lanagosnell) February 10, 2017

 Searching your website’s url on Twitter provides you tweets that share any of your website’s pages, allowing you to follow up with users who already find your content relevant to them.